minoda-lab/universc/README.md

 #### Locally install manual

-You can display a manual from the locally installed universc directory with:
+You can display a manual from the locally installed UniverSC directory with:

 ```
  man man/launch_universc.sh